Columbus Kidnapping Attorney

 Kidnapping is one of the most serious crimes that a person can be accused of committing in the state of Ohio.
 Those who are convicted can face years in prison and a lifetime of collateral consequences caused by their criminal record.

 If you have been charged with this criminal offense, you owe it to yourself to make it as challenging as possible for the prosecution to convict you.
-A Columbus kidnapping attorney from the law firm of Koenig & Owen, LLC, can help you accomplish that goal.
+A Columbus kidnapping attorney from the law firm of James D. Owen, LLC, can help you accomplish that goal.

 - 1 How Our Criminal Defense Lawyers Can Help You Fight Back Against Your Kidnapping Charge